overwolf/overwolf.github.io/docs/api/overwolf-windows.md

 * For in-game windows, calling this function will always bring the window to the front.
 * For desktop/native windows, the behavior depends on the game mode AND the grabFocus param:
   * Fullscreen game + grabFocus:false - The window will stay in the background behind the game.
   * Fullscreen game + grabFocus:true - The window will move to the foreground and take the focus.
-The game window will be minimized.
+The game window will be minimized (use with caution, usually it's a bad UX).
   * Windowed game + grabFocus:true/false - The window will move to the foreground.
 The game window will not be changed.

 Parameter              | Type                                  | Description                                                               |